Get Help With Batch Geocoding

 - password protected map - available only to users who know the password

-You can set up double circle around choosen value.
+You can set up double circle around chosen value.

 You can choose from preloaded map styles by clicking on the map button in the top right corner